-DELTA IV WGS-8 MISSION

-A United Launch Alliance (ULA) Delta IV Medium+ (5,4) will deliver the eighth Wideband Global SATCOM (WGS) satellite to supersynchronous transfer orbit.
+DELTA IV WGS-9 MISSION A United Launch Alliance (ULA) Delta IV Medium+ (5,4) will deliver the ninth Wideband Global SATCOM (WGS) satellite to supersynchronous transfer orbit.
 Liftoff will occur from Space Launch Complex-37 at Cape Canaveral Air Force Station (CCAFS), FL.

-WGS-8, the second Block II follow-on satellite, supports communications links in the X-band and Ka-band spectra.
-While Block I and II satellites can instantaneously filter and downlink up to 4.410 GHz, WGS-8 can filter and downlink up to 8.088 GHz of bandwidth.

-Depending on the mix of ground terminals, data rates, and modulation and coding schemes employed, a single WGS satellite can support data transmission rates over 6 Gbps, and WGS-8 with its advanced digital channelizer may support over 11 Gbps.
-The current fleet is providing more than 16 Gbps globally, and the most heavily loaded WGS vehicle is now providing over 4 Gbps locally.

-Image courtesy of The Boeing Company

-WGS has 19 independent coverage areas, 18 of which can be positioned throughout its field-of-view.
+WGS-9, the third Block II follow-on satellite, supports communications links in the X-band and Ka-band spectra.
+While Block I and II satellites can instantaneously filter and downlink up to 4.410 GHz, WGS-9 can filter and downlink up to 8.088 GHz of bandwidth.
+Depending on the mix of ground terminals, data rates and modulation and coding schemes employed, a single WGS satellite can support data transmission rates over 6 Gbps, and WGS-9 with its advanced digital channelizer may support over 11 Gbps.
+Image courtesy of The Boeing Company WGS has 19 independent coverage areas, 18 of which can be positioned throughout its field-of-view.
 This includes eight steerable/shapeable X-band beams formed by separate transmit/receive phased arrays; 10 Ka-band beams served by independently steerable diplexed antennas; and one transmit/ receive X-band Earth-coverage beam.
 WGS can tailor coverage areas and connect X-band and Ka-band users anywhere within its field-of-view.
 The X-band phased array antenna enables anti-jam functionality without sacrificing performance.
 Five globally-located Army Wideband SATCOM Operations Centers provide 24/7 payload monitoring and command and control of the WGS constellation.
-In coordination with the WGS-8 launch, the US Army has modernized the Global SATCOM Configuration and Control Element to a new service-oriented virtualized software system residing on a new ground hardware platform.
-Each Global Satellite WGS-8 Satellite Configuration and Control Element has the capability to control up to ten WGS satellites at a time.
+In coordination with the WGS-9 launch, the US Army has modernized the Global SATCOM Configuration and Control Element to a new service-oriented virtualized software system residing on a new ground hardware platform.
+Each Global Satellite Configuration and Control Element has the capability to control up to ten WGS satellites at a time.
 Spacecraft platform control and anomaly resolution is accomplished by the 3rd Space Operations Squadron at Schriever Air Force Base in Colorado Springs, CO.

-Payload Fairing (PLF)

-The PLF is a composite bisector (two-piece shell), 5-meter diameter fairing.
+Payload Fairing (PLF) The PLF is a composite bisector (two-piece shell), 5-meter diameter fairing.
 The PLF encapsulates the spacecraft to protect it from the launch environment on ascent.
 The vehicle's height, with the 47-ft tall PLF, is approximately 217 ft.

-Delta Cryogenic Second Stage (DCSS)

-The DCSS propellant tanks are structurally rigid and constructed of formed aluminum plate, spun-formed aluminum domes and aluminum ring forgings.
+Delta Cryogenic Second Stage (DCSS) The DCSS propellant tanks are structurally rigid and constructed of formed aluminum plate, spun-formed aluminum domes and aluminum ring forgings.
 It is a cryogenic liquid hydrogen/liquid oxygen-fueled vehicle, powered by a single RL10B-2 engine that produces 24,750 lbf of thrust.
 The DCSS cryogenic tanks are insulated with a spray-on insulation and helium-purged insulation blankets.
 An equipment shelf attached to the aft dome of the DCSS liquid oxygen tank provides the structural mountings for vehicle electronics.

-Booster

-The Delta IV common booster core (CBC) tanks are structurally rigid and constructed of isogrid aluminum barrels, spun-formed aluminum domes and machined aluminum tank skirts.
+Booster The Delta IV common booster core (CBC) tanks are structurally rigid and constructed of isogrid aluminum barrels, spun-formed aluminum domes and machined aluminum tank skirts.
 Delta IV booster propulsion is provided by the throttleable RS-68A engine system which burns cryogenic liquid hydrogen and liquid oxygen and delivers 705,250 lbf of thrust at sea level.
 The booster's cryogenic tanks are insulated with a combination of spray-on and bond-on insulation and helium-purged insulation blankets.
 The booster is controlled by the DCSS avionics system, which provides guidance, flight control.

-Solid Rocket Motors (SRM)

-Four SRMs generate the additional thrust required for liftoff and attain a combined maximum thrust of 1,124,000 lbs in flight.
-The SRMs are 5 ft in diameter and 53 ft long and constructed of a graphite-epoxy composite.
-The SRMs are connected to the booster by two ball-and-socket joints and structural thrusters.
+Four solid rocket motors (SRM) generate the additional power required at liftoff, with each SRM providing 281,000 lbf of thrust.
+The SRMs are 5 ft in diameter, 53 ft long and are constructed of a graphite-epoxy composite.